 "A man prospecting in the desert finds a sealed experimental container containing two white mice, and brings them home to his wife before calling the authorities.
 But when the authorities arrive, the two mice are gone, with only a green residue in the container."

-On this day in 1966, Doctor Who aired "The Savages."
+On this day in 1966 (in the United Kingdom), Doctor Who aired "The Savages."
 This served as the forty-first episode of the program's third season, and here's the plot summary as provided by IMDB.com:

 "The Doctor urges the Savages to finally bring an end to the Elders' oppression and enlists the help of an unlikely ally."